 The Exchange will correspond with only one contact person per application.
-It is the Applicant's responsibility to immediately notify the Application Contact identified in this section, in writing, regarding any revision to the contact information.
-The Exchange is not responsible for application correspondence not received by the Applicant if the Applicant fails to notify the Exchange, in writing, of any changes pertaining to the designated contact person.
+It is Applicant's responsibility to immediately notify the Application Contact identified in this section, in writing, regarding any revision to the contact information.
+The Exchange is not responsible for application correspondence not received by Applicant if Applicant fails to notify the Exchange, in writing, of any changes pertaining to the designated contact person.

-Application Contact: Jen Jacobs Jen.Jacobs@Covered.Ca.gov (916) 228-8273
+Application Contact: Tara Di Ponti QHPCertification@covered.ca.gov (916) 228-8704